-Failure to maintain CLIA certification, CAP accreditation, or required state licenses could have a material adverse effect on the sales of the DMT and the results of our operations.
-If we were to lose our CLIA certification, CAP accreditation or California laboratory license, whether as a result of a revocation, suspension, or limitation, we would no longer be able to offer the DMT or any other testing, which would limit our revenues and harm our business.
+Failure to maintain CLIA certification, accreditation organization certification, or required state licenses could have a material adverse effect on the sales of the DMT and the results of our operations.
+As noted above, CAP elected to not renew and thus terminate our accreditation status effective April 6, 2024.
+If JCO were to terminate its accreditation with us for any reason, we may not again be able to attain CAP accreditation or accreditation from any other organization or obtain CAP accreditation or accreditation from another organization on a timely basis.
+To retain our CLIA certification, we must have at least one certificate of accreditation from an accrediting organization or, in the absence of a certificate of accreditation, obtain a CLIA certificate of compliance from the California Department of Public Health.
+If we were to lose our CLIA certification or California laboratory license, whether as a result of a revocation, suspension, or limitation, we would no longer be able to offer the DMT or any other testing, which would limit our revenues and harm our business or cause us to cease operations entirely.
 If we were to lose our license in any other state where we are required to hold a license, we would not be able to test specimens from those states.
 In addition, state and foreign requirements for laboratory certification may be costly or difficult to meet and could affect our ability to receive specimens from certain states or foreign countries.
 We receive specimens from all 50 U.S. states and certain provinces in Canada.
 Some states maintain independent licensure, registration, or certification procedures that apply to out-of-state laboratories with which we must maintain compliance in order to receive and test samples from those states.
 Maintaining compliance with the myriad state and foreign requirements is time consuming and resource intensive and failure to maintain compliance could result in sanctions.

-Any sanction imposed under CLIA, its implementing regulations, or state or foreign laws or regulations governing licensure, or our failure to renew a CLIA certificate, a state or foreign license, or accreditation, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Any sanction imposed under CLIA, its implementing regulations, or state or foreign laws or regulations governing licensure, or our failure to renew a CLIA certificate, accreditation organization certificate, a state or foreign license, or accreditation, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 If the CLIA certificate of our laboratory is revoked, that could also impact our licensure or certification in the states or in foreign jurisdictions.